tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Spirit Fetish

+This leather bag binds and constrains a spirit of some sort.
+Choose the type of spirit when you gain the item.
+The spirit tugs on your soul, giving you a +1 bonus to saves in certain situations.
+For example, a spirit of fire gives you a +1 bonus to saves against cold-based attacks.
+A spirit of battle might help you make saves against effects that stop you fighting and killing, but wouldn’t care about confusion as long as you’re still hitting people.

+**Quirk:** Depends on the spirit.

+---

 #### Stone of Preservation

 If you fail all your available death saves (as opposed to being dismembered, or being turned to stone, or dying in some other ghastly way), you enter into a coma instead of dying.
 Your body becomes rigid as stone, and most external examiners assume you are dead.
 You can be restored to life by a suitably potent effect (healing ritual, magical rejuvenation, really excellent dwarven beer), or after several months of slumber.
 If the stone of preservation is removed while you’re in a coma, you perish instantly.